Payment Execution Service

 Post-Execution Plugin

-After the payment execution is attempted, the Payment Post-Execution Plugin is called.
-Its payload includes:
+After the payment execution is attempted, the Payment Post-Execution Plugin is called with the following fields:

 • The paymentLocator